Skip to main content

 CodePulse helps you track joy proxies across your team:

-Warning Signs: Joy Killers in Git Data
+What Are the Warning Signs of Joy Killers in Git Data?

 Certain patterns in your Git data reliably predict declining developer satisfaction.
 Catch these early, before they drive your best people away: